laradcm/VeloCity/README.md

 Vélocity aims to:

-- **Dynamically monitor** and **readily manage** bike-sharing locations and availability with up-to-date analytics.
+- Develop a web app that provides access to the city bike network for direct users.
-- **Streamline inventory tracking processes** for bicycle provider administrators.
+- Dynamically monitor and manage Velocity locations/availability and report losses/damages for both project managers and direct users quickly and easily without hassle.
-- **Report losses and damages** for both administrator and customers quickly and easily without hassle.
+- Streamline inventory tracking process for project managers.

 ## Installation